 A well-known performer throughout the San Francisco Bay Area, Hadley has worked throughout the United States and internationally as a solo and collaborative pianist.
 She has served on the music staff of the Royal Danish Opera, San Diego Opera, Utah Festival Opera, while enjoying collaborations with many local San Francisco groups – Hadley has worked with nearly every Bay Area opera company – including San Francisco Opera, Opera San Jose, Festival Opera, and West Bay Opera.
 She has accompanied international artists Jane Eaglen, Nucia Focile, and Linda Watson.
 Under the baton of Kent Nagano she served as musical preparer for West Coast premiere concert performances by Elliott Carter, Phillip Manoury and Unsuk Chin.
 Hadley has also appeared on the Festival del Sole in Napa Valley with soprano Nino Machaidze.
 She has presented chamber music masterclasses and concerts at the Northwestern University School of Music, the Nueva School, and has taught musicianship and theory classes for the San Francisco Choral Society.
 Hadley has been on the faculty of the San Francisco Community Music Center since 1997, and also teaches at the Crowden School in Berkeley, while maintaining a busy private studio.
 An active chamber musician, she is the founding pianist of The Mirage Ensemble, a soprano-clarinet-piano trio, and performs frequently with sfSoundGroup, a local composer/improviser collective specializing in music of the avante-garde, with a focus on American Experimentalism.
 In 2003 she was awarded a major grant from the City of Oakland to perform concertos for piano and chamber wind ensemble.

-Equally at home as a soloist, her recitals feature thoughtful repertoire that centers around the human condition.
-Recent highlights of the recent seasons include performances (as part of sfSound’s Cage Series) of Sonatas and Interludes at the San Francisco Museum of Modern Art and piano and voice works at ODC Theater; she also recently performed recitals of Beethoven, Ligeti, Liszt and Schumann.
-She is currently touring with Alonzo King’s LINES Ballet; in December of 2013 she performed King’s new work “Constellation” to sold-out houses in Paris, and travels to Chicago and New York City in March of 2014.
+Equally at home as a soloist, she has given performances (as part of sfSound’s Cage Series) of Sonatas and Interludes at the San Francisco Museum of Modern Art, and piano and voice works at ODC Theater; she also performed recitals of Beethoven, Ligeti, Liszt and Schumann in San Francisco, and toured with Alonzo King’s LINES Ballet – she performed in King’s new work “Constellation” to sold-out houses in Paris in December 2013, and in March 2014 in New York City.